Flying squirrel: Recent species

+New World flying squirrels belong to the genus Glaucomys (Greek for gleaming mouse).
+Old World flying squirrels belong to the genus Pteromys (Greek for winged mouse).

 The three species of the genus Glaucomys (Glaucomys sabrinus, Glaucomys volans and Glaucomys oregonensis) are native to North America and Central America; many other taxa are found throughout Asia as well, with the range of the Siberian Flying Squirrel (Pteromys volans) reaching into parts of northeast Europe (Russia, Finland and Estonia).

 Thorington and Hoffman (2005) recognize 15 genera of flying squirrels in two subtribes.